-- 1. Development will be supported and is considered to contribute towards delivering the Local Plan vision and objectives and to be sustainable where it: - a. delivers managed growth, through: - i. good design; - ii. preserving or enhancing the character and setting of the area; and - iii. not resulting in unacceptable impacts on the natural and historic environment and its assets, transport capacity and infrastructure. - b. shares the benefits of growth, through: - i. contributing to creating healthy environments encouraging physical activity, promoting good mental and physical wellbeing and reducing environmental factors which can contribute to poor health, including poor air quality; - ii. creating mixed and balanced communities; - iii. delivering tenure-blind developments; - iv. increasing opportunities for social interaction; - v. providing local training or employment opportunities in either, or both, the construction and end use; and - vi. delivering social and transport infrastructure and public realm improvements which are inclusive and accessible to all.
+- 1. Development will be supported and is considered to contribute towards delivering the Local Plan vision and objectives and to be sustainable where it: - a. delivers managed growth, through: - i) good design; - ii) preserving or enhancing the character and setting of the area; and - iii) not resulting in unacceptable impacts on the natural and historic environment and its assets, transport capacity and infrastructure. - b. shares the benefits of growth, through: - i) contributing to creating healthy environments encouraging physical activity, promoting good mental and physical wellbeing and reducing environmental factors which can contribute to poor health, including poor air quality; - ii) creating mixed and balanced communities; - iii) delivering tenure-blind developments; - iv) increasing opportunities for social interaction; - v) providing local training or employment opportunities in either, or both, the construction and end use: and - vi) delivering social and transport infrastructure and public realm improvements which are inclusive and accessible to all.

-- 2.17 This policy seeks to deliver sustainable development and growth in Tower Hamlets, addressing the specific social, environmental and economic challenges facing the borough.
-It seeks to ensure each individual development positively contributes to implementing and delivering the vision and objectives of the plan. - 2.18 For the purposes of this policy, we will consider the application and design in its entirety and in relation to its surroundings.
-Impacts will be considered unacceptable when they do not meet the standards and requirements provided in the policies in the plan or where they result in negative impacts that cannot be adequately mitigated. - 2.19 Improving health and wellbeing in the borough is a key priority in our Community Plan, reflecting the borough's significantly high levels of poor health outcomes.
-This policy seeks to address high levels of poor health in the borough, which environmental improvements can help to reduce. - 2.20 The design of the built environment and the provision of accessible services are able to directly contribute to reducing inequalities (including health inequalities) and promoting community cohesion.
+2.18 This policy seeks to deliver sustainable development and growth in Tower Hamlets, addressing the specific social, environmental and economic challenges facing the borough.
+It seeks to ensure each individual development positively contributes to implementing and delivering the vision and objectives of the plan.

+2.19 For the purposes of this policy, we will consider the application and design in its entirety and in relation to its surroundings.
+Impacts will be considered unacceptable when they do not meet the standards and requirements provided in the policies in the plan or where they result in negative impacts that cannot be adequately mitigated.

+2.20 Improving health and wellbeing in the borough is a key priority in our Community Plan, reflecting the borough's significantly high levels of poor health outcomes.
+This policy seeks to address high levels of poor health in the borough, which environmental improvements, including the principles of active travel, active design and healthy streets, can help to reduce13.

+2.21 The design of the built environment and the provision of accessible services are able to directly contribute to reducing inequalities (including health inequalities) and promoting community cohesion.
 This policy addresses these objectives and helps to ensure the continued delivery of 'One Tower Hamlets' via the built environment and development process.
 Planning has a particular role to play in ensuring the built environment is accessible to those with physical impairments and this is addressed in part b.vi above.
 In order to demonstrate compliance, developments will be expected to provide details within the planning application statement, identifying how they have met the principles outlined above.